githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ## Documenting, Documenting, Documenting, ...

-Xanadu is a feature-rich programming language, and its concrete syntax is large and complex.
-I expect that the process of documenting Xanadu will be going on for quite a long time.
+ATS3 is a feature-rich programming language, and its concrete syntax is large and complex.
+I expect that the process of documenting ATS3 will be going on for quite a long time.
 Please contribute amply and generously to this process.